USDA-SCINet/scinet-site/sn_collections/_workshops/bioinfo-foundations/snakemake.md

 mirror of Nextflow's `$var` vs `\$var` gotcha.)*

 > 💡 **Naming tip for your own pipelines:** name a rule after *what it does* (`align_reads`, not
 > `step3`).
-Future-you will thank you.

 ---

-# Day 1 — The pull model, on familiar ground
+# The pull model, on familiar ground

-**Goal for Day 1:** learn the Snakemake building blocks — rules, outputs, inputs, config, wildcards, and the DAG — on the read-QC pipeline you already met in Nextflow.
-Because the tools are familiar, we can spend our attention on *how Snakemake thinks*.
+**Goal:** learn the Snakemake building blocks — rules, outputs, inputs, config, wildcards, and the DAG.
+Since we are implementing a known pipeline, FastQC -> Fastp -> ReadLenDist, initially, we can spend our attention on *how Snakemake thinks*.

 <ol class="usa-process-list">
 <li class="usa-process-list__item usa-prose" markdown="1">